 Reagents for the development of immunoassays for the detection of influenza viruses

 We provide a broad selection of MAbs with different specificities that enable the detection of influenza A and influenza B from clinical samples.
+In addition, we provide several strains of inactivated viruses as antigens.

 INFLUENZA A MONOCLONAL ANTIBODIES